Dividing Retirement And Investment Accounts In Divorce

 Property subject to division in a divorce includes vested retirement accounts and pensions the spouses own.
 Retirement accounts or pensions are frequently large assets in Indiana households.
-In some instances, the value of a 401(k), IRA, pension or other retirement asset may exceed the value of the family home and other marital property.
+In some instances, the value of a 401(k), IRA, pension or another retirement asset may exceed the value of the family home and other marital property.

 Protecting Rights To Retirement Benefits In An Indiana Divorce